 Obviously, this type of scam is easy to spot.
-You don’t know any Nigerian princes, and anyone who wanted to give you millions probably wouldn’t be emailing your old hotmail account.
+You don’t know any Nigerian princes, and anyone who wanted to give you millions probably wouldn’t be emailing your old Hotmail account.

 The thing is, fraud like this really does work sometimes, which is why hackers and thieves never seem to go away.
-In fact, the Federal Trade Commission (FTC) recently reported they received 2.1 million fraud reports from consumers in 2020.
+In fact, the Federal Trade Commission (FTC) recently reported it received 2.1 million fraud reports from consumers in 2020.

 The most common type of scams reported were “imposter scams,” where a predator pretends to be someone they’re not.
 According to the agency, consumers lost more than $3.3 billion to fraud in 2020, up from $1.8 billion in 2019.

-Cryptocurrency Scams On the Rise
+Cryptocurrency Scams on the Rise

-With cryptocurrencies becoming more and more popular, and with crypto being much harder to track than traditional bank transfers, it’s not surprising that cryptocurrency scams are wreaking havoc across the country.
+With cryptocurrencies becoming more and more popular and with crypto being much harder to track than traditional bank transfers, it’s not surprising that cryptocurrency scams are wreaking havoc across the country.